 Recipe Highlights

 • No-Bake!
-These mini keto no-bake cheesecake jars have a no-bake pumpkin cheesecake filling, a coconut/almond flour crust, and a whipped cream topping.
+These mini cheesecake jars have a no-bake pumpkin cheesecake filling, a coconut/almond flour crust, and a whipped cream topping.
 No need to worry about the filling setting or baking properly.
 Since they are no-bake, they will turn out perfectly every time!

 • Prep Ahead!
-You can make these mini keto no-bake cheesecake jars ahead of time to cut down on day-before and day-of cooking.
+You can make these mini no bake keto cheesecake jars ahead of time to cut down on day-before and day-of cooking.
 They’re good in the fridge for up to 1 week, or better yet, these freeze perfectly and are good for up to 6 months in the freezer!

 • Leftovers Can Easily Be Taken Home!
 Have a bunch of desserts left over?
-Send everyone home with their own keto no-bake cheesecake jar to enjoy the next day!
+Send everyone home with their own no bake keto cheesecake jar to enjoy the next day!
 These mini mason jars make the perfect pinch jars for spices, so tie a little note recommending a second use for the jar!
 The gift that keeps on giving!

 Almond Flour Crust